Random cubic planar graphs converge to the Brownian sphere: The 3-connected core of cubic planar graphs

-For $\cnp$ the random pointed cubic 3-connected planar graph of \typet, let $X_n$ be the size of the 3-connected component incident to the marked vertex.
-Then, for any $x\in\mathbb{R}$ (and uniformly in any compact set of $\mathbb{R}$)
+{f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!randomp@\ttt{$\cnp$}{uniform in the subset of $c\in\kC_n^\bullet$ of \typet}} For $\cnp$ the random pointed cubic 3-connected planar graph of \typet, let $X_n$ be the size of the 3-connected component incident to the marked vertex.
+Then, for any $x\in\R$ (and uniformly in any compact set of $\R$)